ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >
 >       ![DW_OP_mem](../images/issue-260127-1/op-mem2.png)
 >
->        `DW_OP_mem` pops top two stack entries, an offset A and an
+>        `DW_OP_mem` pops top two stack entries, an address A and an
 >    address space identifier AS.
-The offset A must be an
+The address A must be an integral
->    integral value which represents the offset into the
+>    value which represents a valid offset into the address space
->    address space AS.
-The address space AS must be an
+>    AS.
+The address space AS must be an integral type value that
->    integral type value that represents a target architecture
+>    represents a target architecture specific address space
->    specific address space identifier.
+>    identifier.
->
->        It pushes a memory location L within the address space AS whose
->    offset is A, potentially modified by the following rules.
->
->        In the case where the address size used within the address space
->    AS is smaller than the size of A, the address is truncated to the
->    size of the address size used within AS.
->
->        In the case where the address size used within the address space
->    AS is larger than the size of A, the address is zero extended to
->    the size of the address size used within AS.
->
->        If AS is an address space that is specific to context elements,
->    then the pushed location L corresponds to the location storage
->    associated with the current context when the `DW_OP_mem`
->    operation is evaluated, not the context when the location
->    returned by the evaluation of `DW_OP_mem` is used.
->
->        *For example, if AS is for per thread storage, then the location
->    storage corresponds to the current thread.
-Therefore if the
->    location is accessed by an operation, the location storage
->    selected when the location was created is accessed, and not the
->    location storage associated with the current context of the
->    access operation.*
 >
 >        *`DW_OP_addr(X)` is a more compact form of `DW_OP_lit0;
 >    DW_OP_constNu(X); DW_OP_mem`.*